Our Icelandic Sheepdog

 DD: Stokk-Sels Verðandi Snjódís

-For years we have been looking for just the right male Icelandic Sheepdog to add to our family.
-When we saw Rikki's photo we instantly knew he was the one!
-A stunning boy in every way his handsome good looks are only outshined by his sweet temperment.
+After sadly losing our first Icelandic Sheepdog, Loki, we spent years looking for just the right male Icelandic Sheepdog to add to our family.
+When we saw Rikki's photo, we instantly knew he was the one.
+He is a stunning boy in every way, but his handsome good looks are only outshined by his sweet temperament.

 Rikki is an absolute joy to have around the farm.
-He is great with the horses - and of course loves every guest that arrives!
+He is great with the horses and, of course, loves every guest who arrives.
 He is quick to learn and enjoys training.
-Unlike many Icelandic Sheepdogs Rikki only barks when nesessary and is generally a quiet and mellow guy.
-The sky is the limit for this fun loving boy!
+Unlike many Icelandic Sheepdogs, Rikki only barks when necessary and is generally a quiet, mellow guy who loves to snuggle more than anything else.

 Rikki